Business Resume—Professional CV Template & Writing Tips

 3. Create the Best Business Resume Job Descriptions and Skills Section

-When you risk being lost in a sea of candidates confident they can do it all.
+Self-confidence and a can-do attitude are often prized in businessAnd that can become a real problem when you risk being lost in a sea of candidates confident they can do it all.

-Use your resume job description section to show your confidence is justified, because—
+The solution?
+Use your resume job description section to show your confidence is justified.
+Here’s how to write a business resume job description:

 1. Re-read the job ad.